FAQs - Miscellaneous

 Visit CincyTheatreKids.com, a youth-focused theatre website devoted to children, teens, and parents within the greater Cincinnati area.

 Any tips for quickly and effectively memorizing lines?

 As a matter of fact, we have some excellent and proven advice for memorizing lines.
 We recommend reviewing the following articles in the following order:

 I want to learn an accent/dialect.
 What's a good resource?

 There are some limited resources out there...some not very good, presumably others are good.
-However, we are personally aware of some very good success with the Acting With an Accent series of CD's from Dialect Accent Specialists, Inc.
+However, we are personally aware of some very good success with the materials/coaching available from the following:

 I'm new to theatre.
 Do you have a glossary of "theatre terms"?